How do I build a Simple Canvas Course?

 2. Set Course Home Page to Syllabus View

-When you first enter the course shell, you will see a banner at the top of the page reminding you that the course is still unpublished .
+When you first enter the course shell, you will see a banner at the top of the page reminding you that the course is still unpublished as well as the course status in the sidebar .
 You will publish the course when you are ready for students to see course content.
-Click the Edit Home Page link in the upper right-hand corner of the home page.
-Select the final option in the drop-down menu to enable the Syllabus view .
+Click the Choose Home Page link in the upper right-hand corner of the home page.
+Select the final option to enable the Syllabus view .
 Click Save .